-How can you help stop the spongy moth?
+How can you help stop the gypsy moth?

-- Report suspected spongy moth life stages to the Idaho Department of Lands. - Cooperate with the Idaho Department of Lands spongy moth survey staff when they request permission to place traps each summer. - 3.
-Help restrict movement of the spongy moth by not moving wood products, firewood, or plant material out of spongy moth infested areas without certification. - 4.
-Inspect outdoor furniture, vehicles, and other articles for spongy moth life stages prior to returning home if you have visited an infested area.
+- Report suspected gypsy moth life stages to the Idaho Department of Lands. - Encourage anyone you know who has moved here recently from the northeastern U.S. to contact the Idaho Department of Lands for a free inspection of outdoor household articles and recreational vehicles. - Cooperate with the Idaho Department of Lands gypsy moth survey staff when they request permission to place traps each summer. - Help restrict movement of the gypsy moth by not moving wood products, firewood, plant material, outdoor household articles, or recreational vehicles out of gypsy moth infested areas without certification.